wp-plugins/good-writer-checkify/readme.txt

 5. You then enter in up to 10 Reminder/Guidelines into the text inputs.

 == Frequently Asked Questions ==
+= Will there be a fix for the header design that this plugin somehow breaks = Someone emailed me about it through my contact form at my site, but didn't leave a return email.
+Was not able to duplicate this unfortunately.

+= Why do the checkboxes get reset when I use the Quick Edit feature = The same person wrote in with that comment, and I unfortunately have not had time to research how to fix this.
+My apologies.

 = Does there have to be 10 items..
 I only need about 5 = No, as few as you need.
 In the Settings page, if you fill out only 5 of the item boxes, only 5 will show in your Post Editing Page.